SolaceProducts/terraform-provider-solacebroker/docs/data-sources/msg_vpn_rest_delivery_point_rest_consumer_tls_trusted_common_name.md

 ### Required

 - `msg_vpn_name` (String, Deprecated) The name of the Message VPN.
-Deprecated since (will be deprecated in next SEMP version).
+Deprecated since 2.17.
 Common Name validation has been replaced by Server Certificate Name validation.
 - `rest_consumer_name` (String, Deprecated) The name of the REST Consumer.
-Deprecated since (will be deprecated in next SEMP version).
+Deprecated since 2.17.
 Common Name validation has been replaced by Server Certificate Name validation.
 - `rest_delivery_point_name` (String, Deprecated) The name of the REST Delivery Point.
-Deprecated since (will be deprecated in next SEMP version).
+Deprecated since 2.17.
 Common Name validation has been replaced by Server Certificate Name validation.
 - `tls_trusted_common_name` (String, Deprecated) The expected trusted common name of the remote certificate.
-Deprecated since (will be deprecated in next SEMP version).
+Deprecated since 2.17.
 Common Name validation has been replaced by Server Certificate Name validation.